 However, you are required to facilitate the process by leaving links to the relevant policies of third-parties.
 You also must indicate their categories and purposes.

-The law mandates that user consent must be freely given for considering it as valid.
-Using coercive methods render the permission and can be detected.
+The law mandates that user consent must be freely given to be considered valid.
+Using coercive methods render the permission null and can be detected.

 Some type of cookies are exempt from cookie requirements such as;

 Technical cookies like preference cookies and session cookies.

 Statistical cookies that are managed by the website itself.

 The Cookie Law does not require records of user consent to be kept in files.
 However, it indicates that you should be able to prove that you acquire users’ consent prior to installing cookies.

 The cookie law requires informing users before storing cookies on their device or tracking them.